sthakur369/instagram-saved-library-app/README.md

 ## How to use it

-You only need to do this once to get your Instagram export ready.
+First, get your **Instagram data export** ready.
+Then choose how you want to use the app.

 ### 1. Get your Instagram data

-Request your Instagram information and include your **Saved items**.
+Request your Instagram data export and include your **Saved items**.

 On Instagram: